A 10-Year Connecticut Divorce Trial

 “It is a testament to the court system that cases like this are few and far between,” said Erin Schneiderman, an attorney at Weinberger Law Group in New Jersey, “The majority of time, parents are able to work together in the best interest of their children.
 But, there certainly are cases when parents are not able to co-parent and must revert to experts and Judges to make decisions for them and their family.
 It is very unfortunate because litigation like this only hurts the children.”

 The case was further complicated in 2009 when Kaiser received a $1 million reward for providing the U.S. Securities and Exchange Commission (SEC) officials with emails she saved from her ex-husbands home.
 The emails indicated that in 2001 Zilkha provided inside trading information about Microsoft Corp. to the founder and chairman of Pequot, Arthur Samberg, who made more than $14 million for the Pequot funds.
-Later SEC obtained a $250,000 judgement against Zilkha.
+Later SEC obtained a $250,000 judgment against Zilkha.
 Pequot fired Zilkha but then paid $2.1 million settlement in a wrongful termination lawsuit.
-The last of the three installments has been delayed as the payment may be taken into account in the final divorce settlement.
+The last of the three installments has been delayed as the payment may be taken into account in the final divorce trial settlement.

 For more articles on Connecticut Divorce, visit https://www.divorcemag.com/articles/connecticut-divorce-news/.